 Implemented a new LTI equity program and discontinued POP for executive officers starting with new performance- for performance years based awards made in 2024.

-Capped CEO Compensation Capped our current CEO's total potential pool for annual Summary Compensation Table pay at \$25 million beginning with 2024.
+Capped CEO Compensation Capped our current CEO's total annual Summary Compensation Table pay at \$25 million beginning with 2024.

 Reduced the potential pool for PPP awards